MicrosoftDocs/entra-docs/docs/id-protection/howto-export-risk-data.md

 ## Azure Event Hubs

 Azure Event Hubs can look at incoming data from sources like Microsoft Entra ID Protection and provide real-time analysis and correlation.
-For more information, see the article [Tutorial: Stream Microsoft Entra logs to an Azure event hub](~/identity/monitoring-health/howto-stream-logs-to-event-hub.md).
+For more information, see the article [How to stream logs to Event Hub](../identity/monitoring-health/howto-stream-logs-to-event-hub.md).

 ## Other options